metrorailings/OwlBlog/content/posts/week-8-insights.md

 Good use of tempo by the Colts offense.
 Led to a touchdown where the Lions were caught completely off guard.

 Denico Autry showing up big on one drive, singlehandedly killing a Lions drive by forcing a holding call and then following up with a sack.

+Naheem Hynes turning into an all-around weapon for the Colts.

+Detroit's offensive line has serious issues, especially in pass protection.